 I like the facts or trivia with a little more personal interest to them.
 Henry Flagler was told he couldn’t build a railroad from Miami to Key West – so he did.
 Of course the hurricanes wiped it out in later years.
 He built a church in memory of his granddaughter and daughter.
 Even in those days he was a very wealthy man and could do most anything he wanted but St. Augustine wouldn’t have some of it’s beautiful sites if it wasn’t for him.

-At the ticket office, I purchased this guide book for only $5 which gives a few more details about each stop and places there.
+At the ticket office, I purchased a guide book for only $5 which gives a few more details about each stop and places there.
 What we usually do is ride the whole tour then go again, getting on and off at spots we want to see.
 There’s always free maps available at every stop, and even most hotels or other attractions.

 As in any city or downtown area, parking is usually a problem, or it can be expensive.
 Old Town Trolley offers free parking at a few of the stops so always take advantage of this.
 These will be marked on the maps you can pick up.
 There are also ticket “huts” along the way too so if you do need any additional information about sites or stops, this can be very helpful.